glafratta/carmelo/README.md

 * [Box2D v2.4.1](https://github.com/glafratta/box2d)
   ** if not installed automatically, go to `box2d/build` and run `sudo make install`

+## Optional: tweak constants
+There are some constants pertaining to our robot's kinematic model (e.g. speed, dimensions...).
+If you use a different platform than alphabet, you can tweak the robot's model by changning constants in `src/const.h`.

 ## Build
 ```
 cd CloCK